Coping with Loneliness as a Gay Man: How to Build Real Connection

 Redefine What Connection Means to You

-• What kind of connections feel most fulfilling to me?
+• What kind of connections feel most fulfilling to me, shared activities, emotional check-ins, or everyday companionship?

-• Do I feel more comfortable in one-on-one interactions or group settings?
+• Do I feel more at ease in one-on-one conversations, small groups, or larger gatherings?

-• What qualities do I need in friendships or relationships to feel safe and valued?
+• What qualities do I need in friendships or relationships to feel safe, valued, and authentic?

 Step Outside of Surface-Level Interactions